+Soil is close to or in contact with siding in some areas at the buildings north exterior.
 Good building practice requires that foundation walls or pier footings supporting wood frame construction, extend at least 8" above the finish grade with at least a 6" clearance between the top of the soil and the bottom of the wood finish materials.
 Soil in direct contact with wood creates a hospitable environment for wood destroying organisms.
-These minimum standards should be maintained throughout the building exterior.
+Establishing these minimum clearances is recommended.